tfarhan00/dotfiles/README.md

 yay -S otf-commit-mono # commit mono
 ```

+**Family Name:**

-- Commit Mono font family name: "CommitMono"
+- "CommitMono"
-- Commit Mono Nerd Font family name: "CommitMono Nerd Font"
+- "CommitMono Nerd Font"

-  > NOTE: this is important to remember so you can use these fonts correctly ;)
+  > NOTE: this is important to remember so you can use these fonts correctly inside a config or a .css style file ;)

 ### 3. clone the repo